The 13th Annual Law School Scholarship Gala

 We honored our 2016 Distinguished Alumni and Distinguished Service Awardees who have contributed significantly to the legal profession and law school.
 We also raised scholarship funds to ensure the best and the brightest students continue coming to Tech Law.

 Scholarships help our students fulfill their goals and dreams.
-Right now, all funds directed to the General Scholarship Fund will be matched, dollar for dollar, up to $50,000.
 We hope more alumni and friends will take advantage of the opportunity to support deserving students committed to upholding and advancing the profession!